 We provide over 100 different walking tours and also design and combine tours to meet specific requests.
 Choose the theme that interest you and suggest a time of your convenience seven days per week and evenings.
-Our walks run all over the city centre as well as suburbs.
+Our walks run all over the city centre as well as some suburbs.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS